 20. Goan Khatkhate – Goan Mixed Vegetable Stew

-If you are a vegetarian and love the rich taste of curry, Goan Khatkhate is a worth-trying suggestion.
 The vegetable stew recipe with the main elements like carrots, green beans, potatoes, drumsticks, and coconut paste will fascinate you.

-Significantly, the chef will add Kashmiri red chilies to create color and spicy taste for food.
-This dish is associated with the Konkani community in Goa.
-The restaurants will serve it with rice.
-And, people in Goa often make it on special occasions like weddings, pujas, and others.
+Significantly, the chef will add Kashmiri red chilies to create color and a spicy taste to the food.
+People in Goa often make it on special occasions like weddings, pujas, and others.
+Additionally, pairing it with a bowl of rice is also a great option for a hearty meal.

 21. Varan Bhaat – Goan Vegan Lentils Curry